sammilucia/web-themes-framework/README.md

 Because this Extension is designed as a framework, you are free to edit it, repackage it, and release it under the The MIT License.
 The License file should always be included so

 ## Changelog
+## Version 0.3.2 - 8 Jun 2020
+- Updated Slack to support new wysiwig class

+## Version 0.3.1 - 16 May 2020
+- Added Slack support

 ### Version 0.2.4 - 27 Feb 2020
 - Fixed wrong textinput color on WhatsApp